The connectivity carcass of a vertex subset in a graph: both odd and even case

 Recall that there is a balanced partition of all edges incident on $\omega$ in each of the two strips.
 Therefore, $a+b=c+d=a+d=b+c$.
-Hence the following inequality holds.
+So $a+d-c=b$.
+Since $c>0$, the following inequality holds.

-It follows from the sub-modularity of cuts (Lemma \ref{lem: cor-submodularity-of-cuts}) that $A\cap B$ and $A\cup B$ define $S$-mincuts.
+It follows from the submodularity of cuts (Lemma \ref{lem: cor-submodularity-of-cuts}) that $A\cap B$ and $A\cup B$ define $S$-mincuts.
 Notice that $\omega\in A\cap B$, and the number of edges contributed by $\omega$ to the $S$-mincut defined by $A\cap B$ is $a+d+c$.
 Since $\omega$ is a non-$S$-unit, moving only $\omega$ to the other side of this cut gives us another $S$-cut.
 However, the edges contributed by $\omega$ in this cut is $b$ which is strictly less than $a+d+c$ (Inequality \ref{Eq:a+d+c>b}).
 So this $S$-cut has capacity strictly less than that of the $S$-mincut defined by $A \cap B$ -- a contradiction. \end{proof}

-Theorem \ref{thm:distinct-nodes-in-strip} and Theorem \ref{thm:inherent-partition} together reveal a relation between ${\cal F}$ and the strip associated with any valid cut of $S$ as follows.
-Let $(S_1,\overline{S_1})$ be any valid cut of $S$.
+Theorem \ref{thm:distinct-nodes-in-strip} and Theorem \ref{thm:inherent-partition} together reveal a close relation between ${\cal F}$ and the strips associated with all minimal cuts of ${\cal H}$ as follows.
+Let $(S_1,\overline{S_1})$ be the valid cut of $S$ associated with a given minimal cut of ${\cal H}$.
 Let $G'$ be the quotient graph of ${\cal F}$ obtained by contracting $N(S_1,\overline{S_1})$ into a node and contracting $N(\overline{S_1},S_1)$ into another node.
-Theorem \ref{thm:distinct-nodes-in-strip} implies that every non-$S$-unit, say $\omega$, that survives in $G'$ will appear as a distinct non-terminal in the strip corresponding to $(S_1,\overline{S_1})$.
-Theorem \ref{thm:inherent-partition} shows that the inherent partition of $\omega$ will be the same in all the strips in which $\omega$ appears as a non-terminal.
+Theorem \ref{thm:distinct-nodes-in-strip} implies that every stretched unit, say $\omega$, that survives in $G'$ will appear as a distinct non-terminal in the strip associated with $(S_1,\overline{S_1})$.
+Theorem \ref{thm:inherent-partition} shows that the inherent partition of $\omega$ in this strip will be the same (upto reversal) as in any other strip in which $\omega$ appears as a non-terminal.
+So, $(1)$ the strip associated with every minimal cut of ${\cal H}$ is implicitly present in ${\cal F}$, and $(2)$ every stretched unit of ${\cal F}$ appears identically (same inherent partition) in all the strips that distinguish it.
 It is because of these properties that ${\cal F}$ can be viewed as a {\em multi-terminal} DAG.

-Once we know the unique inherent partition of each stretched unit, for each minimal cut in ${\cal H}$, we need to just store the set of stretched units that are distinguished by it.
-With this information only, the strip corresponding to any minimal cut can be computed in just ${\mathcal O}(m)$ time (Lemma \ref{lem: G-from-Gu}).